edwindarmadi/QuantumWire_Trend_Analysis/README.md

 * MacBook Air sales grew more than 380% from 2019 to 2020, making it the company’s fastest-growing product.
 However, it also had the greatest decline among the 3 products, with sales declining -35% in 2021 and then a further -55% decline in 2022 as post-pandemic demand normalized.
 Renewed focus on targeted marketing, refreshed product bundles, or complementary upsells such as accessories and protection plans—could help revive interest and lift overall revenue for the Macbook Air

-* While the Gaming Monitor continues to anchor sales and the AirPods maintain solid mid-level performance, the MacBook Air’s earlier success highlights a proven area of customer demand worth re-engaging.
-Reinvesting in this product line could help QuantumWire balance short-term stability with renewed long-term growth potential.

 ## Loyalty Program Trends
 <table><tr><td><img width="2700" height="1771" alt="Loyalty Member Trend" src="https://github.com/user-attachments/assets/52d9a3bf-032f-4de2-a417-addc360d0978" />
 </td><td><img width="2529" height="1686" alt="Loyalty Member Trend 2" src="https://github.com/user-attachments/assets/806bc6f3-7e2a-4984-ae25-d79aedcf0341" /></td></tr></table>